Upload a File as a Template

 Step 1: Create a Template

 First, create an empty template in Legalesign.
-This gives you a template ID that you'll use for the PDF upload.
+This returns both the template ID and a pre-signed upload URL for the PDF upload.
 To do this you'll need to run a GraphQL mutation, if you haven't done this before see the Introduction to GraphQL.

 What is a Template?